Performance Development Planning

 So, while seemingly time-consuming on the front end, the PDP process, with a formal, effective foundation of solid personal and business goals, is less time consuming as quarters pass.

 The PDP continues to create business and employee success and value during its lifetime.
-With quarterly updates, the PDP process contributes into the future.
+With quarterly updates, the PDP process contributes to the future.

 During the Performance Development Planning (PDP) meeting